 - Changing an advanced directive.
 If you have an advance directive in place, you probably named your spouse as your Agent, giving him/her the legal authority to make health care decisions for you if you are unable to make them at some point.
 If this is the case, it is important to execute a new Advance Directive as soon possible.

-For more information, of if you have additional questions or concerns about updating your estate plan after divorce, contact experienced Owings Mills estate planning attorney, Richard L. Gershberg and his team at Gershberg & Associates, LLC by calling 410-654-3850 to schedule an appointment.
+For more information, or if you have additional questions or concerns about estate planning considerations if you’re in the process of divorce – or are thinking about divorce, contact my experienced estate planning team and I by calling 410-654-3850 to schedule an appointment.